Disability services and the NDIS

 Key facts

-- There are government-funded services available to support people with disabilities.
+- There are government-funded services available to support people living with disability.

 - The National Disability Insurance Scheme (NDIS) provides funding support to Australians who meet certain criteria.

-- People who are eligible to receive supports through the NDIS are called participants.
+- People who are eligible to receive support through the NDIS are called 'participants'.

 What is the National Disability Insurance Scheme (NDIS)?

-If you are living with disability, there are government-funded services available to provide support.
+If you are living with disability, there are government-funded services available to support you.

-The National Disability Insurance Scheme (NDIS) support Australians who:
+The National Disability Insurance Scheme (NDIS) supports Australians who:

 - are aged between 9 and 65 years of age